-In either case, the applicant needs to provide certain documents assessing the goods’ compliance to security standards, such as technical data sheets, construction plans and instructions of use.
+In either case, the applicant needs to provide certain documents assessing the goods’ compliance with security standards, such as technical data sheets, construction plans, and instructions of use.

-Additionally, the manufacturer needs to provide samples for the testing protocol, which is the basis on which conformity documents are issued.
+Additionally, the manufacturer needs to provide samples for the testing protocol, on which conformity documents are issued.
 In some cases, particularly when obtaining conformity certificates for serial production, an audit of the production site is necessary.

 One of the new aspects, and probably the most widely discussed, is the application process for conformity certificates and declarations.
-The applicant for a TR TS document needs to be a legal entity of one of the countries of the Customs Union, since the certification process and also, to a certain extent, the security of the product itself, is the responsibility of the applicant.
+The applicant for a TR TS document needs to be a legal entity of one of the countries of the Customs Union, since the certification process and the security of the product itself is the responsibility of the applicant.
 For this reason, the manufacturer and applicant need to conclude a contract on the representative function of the applicant for certification purposes.

-Besides the most common conformity declarations and conformity certificates, there are dozens of other types of product registrations, licenses and authorisations.
-Examples include the so called ‘State Registration’, formerly known as the Sanitary certificate (which is issued for food or cosmetic products), the metrological certificate for measurement devices, and the registration required for medical devices, to name a few.
+Besides the most common conformity declarations and conformity certificates, there are dozens of other types of product registrations, licenses and, authorizations.
+Examples include the ‘State Registration’, formerly known as the Sanitary Certificate (which is issued for food or cosmetic products), the metrological certificate for measurement devices, and the registration required for medical devices, to name a few.

-The Certification system in Ukraine provides almost all kinds of products which need to be tested and certified.
-The technical regulations are definitions of standards which describe characteristics and properties of products production processes in terms of quality, security, technical characteristics, etc.
+The certification system in Ukraine governs almost all kinds of products which need to be tested and certified.
+The technical regulations are definitions of standards which describe characteristics and properties of product and production processes in terms of quality, security, technical characteristics, etc.

-The system is designed to conduct mandatory and voluntary certification of products, processes and services.
-Certification of compliance with regulatory requirements and regulations stipulated by the legislative acts is carried out exclusively in the system.
+The system is designed to conduct mandatory and voluntary certification of products, processes, and services.
+Certification of compliance with regulatory requirements is carried out exclusively in the system.
 Certification bodies in the system can be accredited organizations and state-owned enterprises.
-If the system has several accredited certification bodies of the same product, the applicant shall have the right to certify products in any of them.
+If the system has several accredited certification bodies for the same product, the applicant has the right to certify products in any of them.
 Certified production systems are issued a certificate of compliance and are marked in compliance.

-- selection, identification of product samples and testing,
+- selection and identification of product samples and testing

-- analysis of the results and decide whether a certificate of conformity and the license may be issued,
+- analysis of the results and decisiom whether a certificate of conformity and the license may be issued

-- information on the results of certification works.
+- information on the results of certification work